sknudsen/vis2021cph/data-sketching-workshop.md

 ---
-title: "Data Visualization Design Workshop"
+title: "Data Sketching Workshop"
 layout: single
-permalink: /design-workshop
+permalink: /data-sketching-workshop
 ---

 In contrast to the remainder of the conference day, this workshop asks participants to actively engage with hands-on visualization activities.
 During the morning, we will primarly work from pre-recorded material by Stefanie Posavec, who introduces ideas from the guided journal "Observe!
 Collect!
 Draw!", which she co-authored with Giorgia Lupi.
 After lunch, we will take up ideas from a workshop held Monday evening of the conferene about activities to facilitate learning, reflecting, discussing, and designing visualization.